kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 # Overview

-This article discusses running a Spring Boot application in [AWS Lambda](https://aws.amazon.com/lambda/).
+This article discusses the use of the [Spring Framework](https://spring.io/projects/spring-framework) using [Spring Boot](https://spring.io/projects/spring-boot) to run a java code without provisioning or running servers in [AWS Lambda](https://aws.amazon.com/lambda/) using Spring Boot.
+This short guide also illustrates the advantage of utilizing the spring framework and all the benefits that come with it.

 <!--excerpt-->